 18,000 customers opted out of the campaign and were very quick to voice their gratitude for this campaign across social media channels.
 We believe the ‘Mothers Day Opt Out’ campaign was so good that it has set the trend in which we’ve seen many other brands adopt this approach.
 Bloom & Wild are a brand that really do act on their values.

-Brand Values - John Lewis
+Brand Values Examples: John Lewis & Partners Brand Values

 John Lewis & partners is a brand of luxury or high-quality department stores.
 The stores are located across the UK with a number of international stores also.
 Founded over 100 years ago the John Lewis brand values have evolved as follows: